vamping111/terraform-provider-testmark/website/docs/r/instance.html.markdown

 Each `network_interface` block supports the following:

-* `delete_on_termination` - (Optional) Whether or not to delete the network interface on instance termination.
+* `delete_on_termination` - (Optional) Whether to delete the network interface on instance termination.
 Defaults to `false`.
 Currently, the only valid value is `false`, as this is only supported when creating new network interfaces when launching an instance.
 * `device_index` - (Required) Integer index of the network interface attachment.
 Limited by instance type.
 * `network_card_index` - (Optional) Integer index of the network card.
 Limited by instance type.
 The default index is `0`.
 * `network_interface_id` - (Required) ID of the network interface to attach.